Impact of Clifford operations on non-stabilizing power and quantum chaos: quantum chaos transitions in brick-wall Floquet circuits

 At the endpoint of this edge, we notice a chaotic to regular transition of the Floquet circuit as $J$ approaches $\pi/2$ [see Fig.~\ref{fig:magivsR}(b)].
 However, the size dependence of the data suggests that in the thermodynamic limit, the transition will occur sharply at $J=\pi/2$.
 It is also worthwhile to note that $\langle r\rangle$ attains the CUE value rapidly with increasing system size in the vicinity of $J = \pi/2$.
 This behavior is illustrated in the inset of Fig.~\ref{fig:magivsR}(b), where we plot $\langle r\rangle_{\text{CUE}}-\langle r\rangle$ versus $1/N$ for $J=\pi/2-0.01$ on a semi-log scale.
 We observe that $\langle r\rangle$ approaches $\langle r\rangle_{\text{CUE}}$ exponentially with increasing $N$.

-We can compare these findings with the behavior of $m_p$, $e_p$, and $g_t$ of the two-qubit gates, shown in the lower panels of Fig.~\ref{fig:magivsR}.
-The quantities $e_p$ and $g_t$ are known to vary along the Id -- SWAP edge as $2\sin^2(J)\cos^2(J)$ and $\sin^2(J)$, respectively \cite{jonnadula2020entanglement}.
-Thus, all three quantities vanish at $J = 0$.
-While $g_t$ increases monotonically to its maximum value at $J = \pi/2$, $e_p$ and $m_p$ grow monotonically till $J=\pi/4$, after which they decrease monotonically and vanish at $J=\pi/2$.
+We can compare these findings with the behavior of $m_p$, $e_p$, and $g_t$ of the two-qubit gates, shown in the lower panels of Fig.~\ref{fig:magivsR} (also see Appendix~\ref{app-b}).
+Along this edge, $e_p$ and $g_t$ vary as $2\sin^2(J)\cos^2(J)$ and $\sin^2(J)$, respectively \cite{jonnadula2020entanglement}.
+While $g_t$ increases monotonically and reaches its maximum at $J = \pi/2$, $e_p$ and $m_p$ grow upto $J=\pi/4$, after which they decrease and vanish at $J=\pi/2$.
 We can make two observations: First, when some of $m_p$, $e_p$, and $g_t$ vanish exactly, the Floquet level-spacing statistics indicates regular behavior.
 Second, the extended regular regime appears in a parameter space where all three of $m_p$, $e_p$, and $g_t$ are small.
 In contrast, when one of these quantities is large and the others are non-zero, the level-spacing statistics corresponds to a chaotic circuit.
 In what follows, we analyze the other edges, finding analogous behavior.